SiddarthaKumarDas/Python_Leaning/README.md

 # Python_Leaning
-Leaning python for machine learning.
+Leaning python for machine learning.I will capture my leaning on python in this directory.